dougeby/IntuneDocs/intune/reports-ref-policy.md

 ms.custom: seodec18
 ---

-# Reference for policy entities
+# Reference for Policy entities

 The **Policy** category contains entities for mobile devices that track information such as: